 Thermally Protected Motors

-High-quality rock tumblers have thermally-protected motors.
-These motors will shut off if they become overheated.
+High-quality rock tumblers have thermally protected motors.
+These motors are designed to shut off if they become overheated.
 This is a safety feature intended to prevent fires.
-It can also extend the life of your motor in some situations..

 We sell several Thumler's Tumblers that are shipped from the factory with thermally protected motors.
 They are the Thumler's A-R1, A-R2, A-R12, Model B, U-V10 Industrial Model, and U-V18 Industrial Model.
 We believe that these are some of the highest quality motors used in hobbyist rock tumblers today.